Frequently Asked Questions

 - Who should I contact regarding questions about Title VI?

-Please view our Title VI program description.
-If you are unable to find the information you need feel free to contact 406-444-6331.
+Please view our Non-Discrimination and Equal Employment Opportunity (EEO) Program description.
+If you are unable to find the information you need feel free to contact 406-444-6334.

 - What do I do if I think someone is treating me differently?

-If you have believe you have been treated differently based on a protected status, document what has occurred (Who, what, where, when, why, how).
+If you believe you have been treated differently based on a protected status, document what has occurred (who, what, where, when, why, how).
 Remember to document specifics of any situation.
-You may submit a written complaint with specific allegations to the concerned agency, local or state, or to the Civil Rights Bureau in Helena 406-444-6331.
+You may submit a written complaint with specific allegations to the concerned agency, local or state, or to the MDT Office of Civil Rights in Helena.
 A complaint must be filed not later than 180 days after the date of knowledge of the alleged discrimination.
 Complaint Form

 - How do I get Title VI training?